shivamk2745/tic-tac-toe/backend/tictac/tictactoe/README.md

-# Tic-Tac-Toe Game with Flask and Socket.IO
+# Tic-Tac-Toe Game with Django

 This is a multiplayer Tic-Tac-Toe game built using Django.
 It features user authentication, gameplay , stats, leaderboard
 ---